kyriosaa/Simple-Android-Music-Player/README.md

 # Simple Music Player
-A simple music player that can play any songs in local storage
+A simple music player that can play any song in local storage

 Not sure why GitHub says that it's coded in Kotlin when I coded it in Java